 A few months later the Stars Group reduced the rewards even more, and pulled the scummy big business tactic of phrasing it as if they were doing everyone a favor!
 They claimed they were simplifying the system for earning chests (which they did), but in the process they reduced the rewards once again.
 Winning players now earn as little as 2.1% rakeback!
 Half that if they play tournaments or Sit-and-Go's, and 0% if they play high stakes cash games.
 What an absolutely disgraceful way to treat their best customers!
 Many of their regulars left since they can earn significantly more rewards with almost any other online poker site.

 If loyalty rewards are important to you (and they should be), then you will almost always do better on another poker site!
 For most players, Americas Cardroom has the best rewards program.
-You can start playing on Americas Cardroom today by clicking the banner below:
+You can start playing on Americas Cardroom today by clicking the button below:

 Alternatively, you can to find out which poker site offers you the lowest net cost (rake/fees - all rewards).